 Coat: The Yorkshire’s coat is fine, silky, glossy, long, and straight

 Color: The Yorkshire Terrier comes in a variety of colors such as dark steel blue on the body; rich golden tan on the head, face, chest, and legs.
 The puppies are born dark and eventually develop their adult coloring as they get older.

-It is important to find a reputable breeder if you will get a Yorkie.
+It is important to find a reputable breeder if you get a Yorkie.
 Do not accept a Teacup, red, chocolate, parti-color, and rare gold Yorkies.
 These varieties of the breed are not acceptable representations of the breed.
 A reputable breeder would not disseminate these traits, which have health problems.
-In addition, a trustworthy and professional breeder would not sell a Yorkshire Terrier puppy under 12 weeks old to a potential owner.
+Also, a trustworthy and professional breeder would not sell a Yorkshire Terrier puppy under 12 weeks old to a potential owner.